AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 ## Next Steps {#next-steps}

 What are you waiting for?!
-Start the tutorial and learn how to [generate a new Adobe Experience Manager project using the AEM Project Archetype](./project-archetype/overview.md).
+Learn how to [generate a new Adobe Experience Manager project using the AEM Project Archetype](./project-archetype/overview.md) or [create a site using a Site Template](./site-template/create-site.md).